RP3Agency/ct-test/question-6/README.md

 ## Extra Credit

-Create an analogous object in JavaScript that models the same behavior
+Create an analogous class in a backend language of your choice that models the same behavior.

-- Save your code in a file called TemperatureConverter.js
+- Name the file appropriately to the language you used
 - Add and commit your file